OpenLiberty/sample-langchain4j/mcp/server/README.md

 ./mvnw liberty:dev
 ```

-Once the server is running, it listens on `http://localhost:9081` and exposes two endpoints that use SSE:
-- `GET /mcp/sse` opens the server-to-client SSE stream
-- `POST /mcp/message?sessionId=...` receives client-to-server JSON-RPC requests
+When dev mode is ready, the server listens at http://localhost:9081/mcp, a single MCP endpoint that supports both POST and GET methods.

 ## Available Tools